celedev/LuaTextKitSubclasses/readme.md

 TextKitSimpleLayout is mixed Lua + Objective-C application, containing class extensions and class creations.
 It also illustrates the use of multiple return values in Lua when calling or overriding an ObjC methods with out parameter(s).

+This code sample is also available as a project template in CodeFlow.

 ## Configuration required

-A Mac with Celedev CodeFlow version 0.9.19 or greater installed.
+A Mac with Celedev CodeFlow version 1.0.2 or greater installed.

-Works on iPad (recommended) or iPhone, running iOS 7 or later.
+Works on iPad (recommended) or iPhone, running iOS 8.3 or later.

 ## How to use this code sample